Veetaha/snowpity/README.md

 # veebot-telegram

 This is a Telegram bot for me and friends.
-It has assorted functionality:
+It has assorted functionality for managing our Telegram chat.

-- Verify the chat for the presence of messages with banned patterns in them

 # Development

-To build the bot from sources, we need to have [Rust toolchain installed][rust-toolchain].
+To build the bot from sources, there has to be [Rust toolchain installed][rust-toolchain].

-To build and run the bot in development mode with this:
+To build and run the bot in development mode run this:

 ```bash
 cargo run